romanjosephgallardo/360-brat-generator/README.md

 ---
+## Usage & Distribution
+This project's code is publicly available on GitHub for learning and demonstration purposes only.
+While others can clone and run locally, it should not be deployed as a public web service out of respect for the original BRAT generator.

 ## Disclaimer 🔴
 This is a fan-made project and is not affiliated with, endorsed, or sponsored by Charli xcx or her team.
 This project was created for educational purposes and out of appreciation for the artist's work.
 The original BRAT concept and design belong to Charli xcx.
 Visit the original BRAT generator [here](https://www.bratgenerator.com/).

+The code in this repository is for:
+- Learning purposes
+- Local development only
+- GitHub portfolio demonstration
+- Personal use

 ## Requirements
 - Python 3.8 or higher